For Information about Annual Meetings, See Conferences

 Science of Human Language at the Annual Meeting of the American Association for the Advancement of Science (AAAS) February 15, 2025

-Sarah Brown-Schmidt and Tom McCoy are organizing a special session entitled The Science of Human Language: Insights For and From AI at the Annual Meeting of the American Association for the Advancement of Science (AAAS), which will meet in Boston on Feb 13-15, 2025.
-Learn more about the meeting here: https://meetings.aaas.org
+Sarah Brown-Schmidt and Tom McCoy organized a special session entitled The Science of Human Language: Insights For and From AI at the Annual Meeting of the American Association for the Advancement of Science (AAAS) Boston on Feb 13-15, 2025.

 Synopsis: The scientific study of human language provides valuable insight into the structure, promise, and pitfalls of the artificial intelligence systems known as large language models (LLMs).
 The science of language shows how and why some forms of language are hard to understand, such as legal contracts and waivers, and identifies ways to leverage artificial intelligence to improve readability and support informed decision-making.
 Advances in the cognitive and neurobiological bases of language demonstrate distinct human competencies for knowledge of linguistic rules versus how to use language in the real world that rely on distinct neural mechanisms.
 These distinctions can be leveraged to identify potential new capabilities in LLMs, improve evaluation of their performance, and in turn support development of even better neurobiologically grounded models of human language.
 The scientific study of the sociocultural context of language explains how language reflects and evokes stereotypes and biases in the world, and their manifestation in LLMs.
 Leveraging tools from the scientific study of social language use, researchers can measure stereotypes and biases in LLMs, a crucial first step in creating the artificial intelligence systems of tomorrow.
 The speakers bring expertise from law, neuroscience and computer science to provide insight into mechanisms of human language and LLMs and how their differences and similarities provide insights that can advance the value of these emerging technologies.